 320. Family Systems/Social Issues in Early Childhood (3 sem. hrs.).
 Explores the sociocultural context of the family, school and community as pertinent influences on learning and essential to the role of the teacher, paraprofessional or any professional working with children and their families.
 Emphasis will be on the cultural, linguistic, and ability diversity of children, families, and communities. and intentional research based practices for effective family and community partnerships are included to assist students in establishing a deeper awareness of family systems, effective home/school communication and collaborative practices.
 Students will recognize their essential role in effective partnerships and communication with families.
-This course supports teacher candidate's respect for diversity and and their families.
+This course supports teacher candidate's respect for diversity and anti-biased approaches, awareness of public policy and advocacy issues; and methods for supporting diverse learners and their families.
 Prerequisites for Licensure Candidates: 3.0 GPA, junior status, and C- or higher in both PSY 101 and EDU 230.
 Prerequisites for all other students: 3.0 GPA, junior status, and PSY 206.
 (Fall, Spring)